 Spring Musk Ox Hunts

 Our Spring hunts will have hunters and guides using snow machine to access the areas being used by Musk Ox.
 Once in the general area, we will glass to locate the herd and field judge them.
 If an exceptional animal is spotted, the hunter and guide will then stalk in, hopefully getting close enough for a clean shot at the target bull.
 Most groups of Musk Ox will have several trophy bulls their midst.

 Although hunts are guided one on one, hunts will be carried out with two guides taking out two hunters.
 This will provide a higher level of safety.
 It also allows a downed Musk Ox bull to be taken care of more quickly.

 After your bull is down, your guide will field prep your meat and trophy.
-Animals will be skinned as per hunter’s request (shoulder, full size or no mount), while the meat will be de-boned and brought back to the community.
+Animals will be skinned as per hunter’s request (shoulder, full size or no mount), while the meat will be deboned and brought back to the community.
 Any meat left behind by the hunters will be donated to the community.
-Outside temps at this time of year will ensure capes and meat will not spoil.
+Outside temperature at this time of year will ensure capes and meat will not spoil.

 Once your Musk Ox is down, the hunt will be considered complete.
 If the hunter chooses to depart early, our office will help with changes to flight itineraries from Baker Lake to Winnipeg.